MileHacker Logo

 • Hiking: Most state parks (e.g., Promised Land, Tobyhanna) offer free day use and extensive hiking trails.

-• Scenic Drives: Enjoy the Poconos' natural beauty via many scenic drives, notably during fall.
+• Scenic Drives: Enjoy the Poconos' natural beauty via many scenic drives, especially during fall.

 • Picnicking: Pack a lunch and enjoy a picnic at a scenic overlook or state park.

-• Public Beaches: Some state parks feature free public swimming beaches in summer.
+• Public Beaches: Some state parks feature free public swimming the coastline of summer.

 Happy Hours and Dining Deals